Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Suppressors are practically made for .22 rimfire guns.

-If you want to get as close to “movie suppressor” quiet…you’ll want to suppress a .22 gun.
+If you want to get as close to “movie suppressor” quiet…you’ll want to suppress a .22 LR gun.
 It gets to the point where the bolt cycling might be louder than the actual bullet.

-I’ll quickly go over the basics of getting a suppressor then dive into the best choices for a .22 rimfire suppressor.
+I’ll quickly go over the basics of getting a suppressor, then dive into the best choices for a .22 rimfire suppressor.

-I’ll stick mostly to rimfire specific suppressors but will also show some multi-caliber options.
+I’ll stick mostly to rimfire-specific suppressors but will also show some multi-caliber options.

 The National Firearms Act (NFA) and You